DecidimAustria/decidim-module-posts/README.md

 ## Categories

+Posts can be of different categories/types which have individual features.

 ### post

 A normal social post.
 It contains a body text and you can attach images to it that are then displayed with a kind of simple carousel.

 ### share&care

-This is to have a category for people to offer things or services within their community or ask for favors or borrowing items.
+This is a category for people to offer things or services within their community or ask for favors or borrowing items.

 ### survey